 We accept Marriage-Minded Introduction service requests from families with sons/daughters who are aged 16 years or older.
 There is no upper age-limit.

 We only require "guardians" for people under age 25 to help ensure that the process is one for which the young couple will have family support.
-Guardians can be anyone who is familiar with the candidate, and need not be share the same faith.
-Ideally, guardians would be blood relatives, with whom the candidates spent their early years.
-Any male or female blood relative can be invited to participate in the process.
+Guardians can be anyone who is familiar with the candidate, and need not share the same faith.
+Ideally, guardians would be blood (or legal) relatives, with whom the candidates spent their early years.
+Any male or female relative can be invited to participate in the process.

 Does FFAMM encourage arranged marriage?

 FFAMM does not suggest or condone forced marriage for anyone, at any time.